 Generally, claims can be denied if:

-- Your employer can prove that a good-faith and nondiscriminatory personnel action, such as legitimate criticism or the denial of a promotion, was responsible for your psychiatric injury
+- Your employer can prove that a nondiscriminatory personnel action, such as being denied a promotion, was responsible for your psychiatric injury

-- You filed your claim after you received notice that you were going to be laid off or fired, unless your injuries occurred as a result of sudden and extraordinary workplace events
+- You filed the claim after being notified that your employment would be terminated, unless your injuries occurred as a result of sudden or extraordinary workplace events

 Physical Injuries That Cause Psychiatric Injuries